FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/widget-commonalities.md

 ## Trigger action on selection change

-Here, you will see how to trigger an action when the selection changes for any Form widget such as Dropdown, RadioButton, ChoiseChips, Slider, and RatingBar.
+Here, you will see how to trigger an action when the selection changes for any Form widget such as Dropdown, RadioButton, ChoiceChips, Slider, and RatingBar.

 :::info
 To simplify, we've used the Dropdown widget as an example.
 However, the same instructions apply to other Form widgets as well.